 Updated on June 16, 2020

 At the outset of efforts to combat the plastic pollution crisis, local and state governments across the U.S. are focused on banning single-use plastic bags.
-CLF is also committed to passing bag bans in each New England state and has covered the many reasons why plastic bags should be outlawed in previous blogs.
+CLF is also committed to passing plastic bag bans in each New England state and has covered the many reasons why plastic bags should be outlawed in previous blogs.

-We want to set the record straight since studies critiquing plastic bag bans don’t account for the broader scope of plastics – and they shouldn’t be taken as an excuse not to ban bags at all.
+We want to set the record straight since studies critiquing plastic bag bans don’t account for the broader scope of plastics – and they shouldn’t be taken as an excuse not to ban plastic bags at all.

 Plastic Bags’ Carbon Footprint and Toxicity – Both Matter